-Give importance to the work of your designer, because what he does will represent you and your business.
+Give importance to the work of your designer because what he does will represent you and your business.
 Listen to what he proposes and the reasons behind those proposals.

 Work with him as a team.
 Explain your wishes and expectations.
 Answer his questions and ask any questions you might have about your doubts.

-Sometimes you may be very busy and not have time for the designer, you can let him work alone.
+Sometimes you may be busy and not have time for the designer, you can let him work alone.
 Just remember that if the information he receives is not of quality, it is possible that the result will not be either.

-If you do not like the design proposals, talk to him about it.
+If you do not like the design proposals, talk to him about them.
 Do not use terms as a simple “I don’t like it” because, even if you do not want to, the designer is not there to please your tastes, he is there to help you with your communication problem (The medicine is not what you want, but what you need).
 It is better to explain the reasons why you believe that a design proposal is not meeting the goals both have been looking for.

 Both of you keep in mind the target audience, they are the ones who will receive the message.